-The carrying amounts of financial instruments, including cash and cash equivalents, short-term accounts receivable and accounts payable approximated fair value at March 31, 2023 and December 31, 2022 because of the relative short maturity of these instruments.
+The carrying amounts of financial instruments, including cash and cash equivalents, short-term accounts receivable, accounts payable and term loan approximated fair value at March 31, 2024 and December 31, 2023 because of the relative short maturity of these instruments.
 The Company's accounts receivable long-term are discounted to their present value at prevailing market rates at the time of sale.